johnrearden/pa-data-driven-design/README.md

     - We want to understand a cluster profile to present potential groups or segments of airplanes in the data.

 **Business Requirement 6 (Max altitude):** Regression, Data Analysis and Data Visualization
-	- We want to predict visualize max altitude using regression.
+	- We want to predict and visualize max altitude using regression.

 **Business Requirement 7 (Breguet Range equation):** Regression, Data Analysis and Data Visualization
 	- We want to compare two regression lines, one linear regression and one non-linear.

 ## ML Business Case

 ### Predict Wing Span
 #### Regression Model
-- We want an ML model to predict Wing Span, ft.
+- We want an ML model to predict Wing Span in ft.
 The target variable is numerical continuous.
 We consider a **regression model**, which is supervised and multidimensional.
 - Our ideal outcome is to provide our client with a predictor tool that can assist in feasibility studies of new proposal.
 - The model success metrics are
-	- A Relative Error below 10% (off by 6 feet/2 m for a 60 ft/20 m wing) on test set since the nature of this predictive tool depending on so many different features, including feature not present in the data set, are such that a higher accuracy set is unrealistic and even potentially "deceptive" giving an over-reliance of the model.
+	- A Relative Error below 10% (off by 6 feet/2 m for a 60 ft/20 m wing) on test set since the nature of this predictive tool depending on so many different features, including feature not present in the data set, are such that a higher accuracy set is unrealistic and even potentially "deceptive" giving an over-reliance on the model.
 	- The ML model is considered a failure if:
 		- if the relative error is larger than 10%
 - The output is defined as a continuous value for Wing Span in ft.
-- Heuristics: Currently, there are many such predictor tools but most are in-house (and therefore not accessible) and our client want to develope a solid base of in-house tools to predict Design parameters such as Wing Span for different customer specifications.
+- Heuristics: Currently, there are many such predictor tools building on similar regression models but most are in-house (and therefore not accessible) and our client want to develope a solid base of in-house tools to predict Design parameters such as Wing Span for different customer specifications.
 - The training data to fit the model comes from the Kaggle data set.
-    - Train data - Target: Wing Span; features: all other variables, but Model, Company, THR, SHP, Engine_Type, Multi_Engine, TP_mods, Hmax_(One), ROC_(One)
+    - Train data - Target: Wing Span; features: all other variables, except Model, Company, THR, SHP, Engine_Type, Multi_Engine, TP_mods, Hmax_(One), ROC_(One)

 ### Cluster Analysis